mmorenoverdu/HLJT/HLJT_online/Readme_HLJT_online.md

 		-Instructions files (.xlsx): Each file encodes the instructions and images for each response mode available (see below).

 		-Stimuli_*angles.xlsx: The main conditions file.
 Must not be modified unless strictly necessary.
-There are 4 files with sets of stimuli depending on the increments at which the rotation must be applied (90  = 4 angles; 60  = 6 angles; 45  = 8 angles; 30  = 12 angles).
+There are 4 files with sets of stimuli depending on the increments at which the rotation must be applied (90 degrees = 4 angles; 60  = 6 angles; 45  = 8 angles; 30  = 12 angles).
 			-hljt_images: column to tell PsychoPy which image to use.
 			-hljt_side: which side the images corresponds to.
 			-hljt_view: the view of the stimulus.
 Can be dorsal or palmar.